The Soldier's Details

 Prior to enlisting Norm Venemore was farming at Shackleton, in fact in 1938 was trading with his brother Ken as Venemore Brothers.
 When his father died in 1921 aged 37 years, Norm was 5 years old.

 Norm’s mother Rosa May Goodall remarried in 1923 to Ernst Watson.
-Norm had a sister Elizabeth who married in 1940.
+Norm had a sister Jean who married in 1940.

 Norm was a gifted tennis player and competed in local competitions and in Perth.

 He enlisted the same day as Shackleton farmer, Ron Langdon WX9293 of the 2/4th.
-The Langdon and Venemore families were well known to each other having farmed in the north
+The Langdon and Venemore families were well known to each other having farmed at north Shackleton at Erikin.

 The two recruits became were drivers with ‘D’ Company.
 Langdon died of illness in January 1944 having returned from working on the Burma-Thai Railway.
 He died at Sime Road, Singapore aged 32 years.